FairwindsOps/consul8s/README.rst

 Metrics
 ^^^^^^^

-Metric collection can be enabled via the `--prometheus` option for reporting metrics via a Prometheus Push Gateway.
+Metric collection can be enabled via the `--prometheus` option for hosting metrics at port `8000`.